estnzhrn/academic-website/content/authors/admin/_index.md

 title: Eliza Stenzhorn
 ---

-I am a Postdoctoral Researcher at the [Digital Economy Department](https://www.zew.de/en/research-at-zew/digital-economy#) at ZEW.
+I am a Postdoctoral Researcher at the [Digital Economy Department](https://www.zew.de/en/research-at-zew/digital-economy#) at ZEW -- Leibniz Centre for European Economic Research in Mannheim.
 I am also a junior member of the [Mannheim Centre for Competition and Innovation](https://www.macci-mannheim.eu/macci-mannheim-centre-for-competition-and-innovation/home) (MaCCI).
 My primary research fields are behavioral economics and industrial organization.
 I am specifically interested in exploring the economic implications of digital transformation, with a focus on competition, welfare, and regulation.
 I am an empirical researcher, and I usually work with observational data and conduct surveys and experiments.

 You can download my CV {{< staticref "pdf/cv-eliza-stenzhorn.pdf" "newtab" >}}here{{< /staticref >}}.